 The use of company resources for political and public policy activities can be an important issue for shareholders.
 Consistent with our principles of good governance and high standards for ethical conduct, the Altria Board of Directors’ Nominating, Corporate Governance and Social Responsibility Committee

 oversees our participation in the political and public policy processes and the political activity compliance program.
-Our companies provide periodic updates on political and public policy issues and engagements to the committee.
+Our companies provide periodic updates on political and public policy issues and engagements to the committee, including the companies' direct and indirect lobbying activities.
 Our companies also update the committee regarding contributions to organizations involved in the public policy arena, including trade associations and other tax-exempt organizations.

 Altria shares extensive information about its participation in these areas on our website so shareholders and others can learn more about our political and public policy activities